SajixInc/Rasabot/README.md

 ```
 Need to create one more file in our project that's an HTML file in this file we will be integrating our bot with a web widget
 and this web widget can be attached to the web project that you want.
-I am renaming the HTML file as an Index.html, and using a template from rasa documentation in this template javascript code is inbuilt so the onclick operations and triggering we don't need to
+I am renaming the HTML file as an Index.html, and using a template from RASA documentation in this template javascript code is inbuilt so the onclick operations and triggering we don't need to
 write the logic everything is done by rasa.

 There are Two widget Ui's you can use any of these Ui's